aiwaiwa/atelerix-release-notes/Head_Osei_v2_v3_changelog.md

 # ♛ WE SPENT THE ENTIRE MONTH OF SEPTEMBER 2024 WORKING ON SOME AMAZING UPDATES!!! ♛

+- Salt Thistle

 ## New Additions Overview:

 1. Improved Mesh and Rigging
 2. Improved Animations in the Head
 3. Improved swooplet portal layout
-4. Re-designed Emo-HUD / Animations
+4. Re-designed Emo HUD / Animations
 5. Added Shapers and other new controls

 ---